arago/hiro-client-java/README.md

 }
 ```

-To release all resources assigned to the connection, you need to close the `handler`.

-## External http client
+### External HTTP Client

 An external httpClient can be provided to the TokenAPIHandlers via their Builders using `setClient(HttpClient client)`.
 If this is the case, a call to `close()` of such a handler will have no effect.
-Such a httpClient has to be closed
+It has to be closed externally.
-externally.

 Example with an external httpClient: